azimuth-cloud/azimuth/README.md

     * Create, delete and attach volumes.
     * Allocate, attach and detach floating IPs.
     * Configure instance-specific security group rules.

+## Try Azimuth

+If you have access to a project on an OpenStack cloud, you can try Azimuth!

+A demo instance of Azimuth can be deployed onto an OpenStack by following [these instructions](https://stackhpc.github.io/azimuth-config/try/).
+All that is required is an account on an OpenStack cloud and a host that is capable of running [Ansible](https://www.ansible.com/).
+Admin privileges on the target cloud are not normally required.

 ## Timeline